ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

    * Amazon Glacier
    * Google Cloud

+* When a remote destination is selected, RavenDB stores data in an intermediate local storage first.
+  Then, it transfers the data from the local storage to the remote destination.
+   * If you've explicitly chosen a local folder, it would also serve as RavenDB's intermediate local storage.
-* RavenDB will store data in a local folder first, and transfer it to the remote destination from the local one.
+   * If you haven't chosen a local folder, RavenDB will store the data in a temporary local folder and remove it when the transfer is complete.

 * Remote Backup Destinations Code Sample:
   {CODE backup_remote_destinations@ClientApi\Operations\Maintenance\Backup\Backup.cs /}